sparkling/snomed-refset/README.md

     cd snomed-refset
     npm install
     bower install

-###Start the application
+###Build the application
-Start the Grunt web server

-    nohup grunt server &
+    ember build --environment=production

 ###Configure an Nginx proxy for the app

 Follow [these instructions](https://github.com/IHTSDO/snomed-publish/tree/master/config/nginx) for how to set up nginx.
-The Nginx configuration file can also be found at this location.
+The Nginx configuration file for the ember app can also be found at this location.